Advice & support

 We've produced a guide for public sector staff thinking about setting up a social enterprise which takes you through the stages involved.
 It is designed to help you decide if social enterprise is the right path for you.
 Download 'The Right to Run'.

 Faced with cuts to tradtional funding streams lots of traditional charities are adopting the social enterprise approach.
 Many who have made the transition say social enterprise has opened up a huge range of possibilities for their organisation and enabled them to achieve sustainable growth and increased social impact.

-We've produced guidance for those interested in finding out what moving to social enterprise entails.
+We've produced a practical guide in partnership with Pilotlight for those interested in finding out what moving to social enterprise entails.